olg6328/olg-voice-track/README.md

 ## what's this

-This is where I track my voice changes on testosterone (T) monthly via lossless .wav audio files!
-Recordings are taken in an acoustically conducive environment (i.e., the bathroom) using the Dolby On recorder app.
+This is where I tracked my voice changes on testosterone (T) every month for two years (2022 to 2024) via lossless .wav audio files!
+Recordings were taken in an acoustically conducive environment (i.e., the bathroom) using the Dolby On recorder app.
 Its default "Dolby On" setting which intends to minimize background noise and boost voices had a somewhat aggressive de-essing algorithm, so the S sounds might sound a bit off, but this seems to have improved somewhere around August 2024.
-I use this app regularly so that previous and current recordings can be more comparable regardless of which phone I use to record myself.
+I used this app regularly so that previous and current recordings can be more comparable regardless of which phone I used to record myself.

 I also include recordings from the time when I used to voice train while I wasn't on T yet, so that those who are unwilling or unable to go on T can have an idea of how low the voice can be with roughly five months of voice training.